playerofgames/obsidian-mia-theme/README.md

 ![](preview.png)

+---

 ## Features

 - Light mode and Dark mode support
 - System fonts with spacing, headings, link styling designed for usability and readability
 - Monochrome external links option
 - Alternative choice for external link icon, or don't show any icon
-- A true **source view** for working with markdown:
+- A true **source mode view** for working with markdown:
 	- monospace font ("SF Mono")
-	- heading characters "#" hang in margin
+	- heading characters "#" hang in margin and
 	- formatting noise (e.g., url in a link) is muted
+- Embedded Bases tables are styled more like regular tables
 - Single images are centered by default
 - Image alt tags, including:
 	- Images `float-left` and `float-right`